majianthu/copent/README.md

 #### Usage
 ##### Install the package
-The package can be install from CRAN directly:
+The package can be installed from CRAN directly:
 ```
 install.packages("copent")
 ```